KishanBaranwal01/Password-Generator/README.md

 # Password-Generator
-It is a powerful and user-friendly password generator , designed to create strong , secure passwords quickly and easily.
+This project is about building a password generator that creates strong and secure passwords automatically.
+Users can choose the length and include uppercase letters, numbers, and special characters for better security.
+The tool helps in generating random and hard-to-crack passwords for websites, apps, and personal accounts.
+It ensures better security and prevents weak or common passwords.